AAAI-22 is pleased to present the following series of distinguished speakers:

 Title: Safety and Robustness for Deep Learning with Provable Guarantees

 Computing systems are becoming ever more complex, with automated decisions increasingly often based on deep learning components.
 A wide variety of applications are being developed, many of them safety-critical, such as self-driving cars and medical diagnosis.
 Since deep learning is unstable with respect to adversarial perturbations, there is a need for rigorous software development methodologies that encompass machine learning components.
-This lecture will describe progress with developing automated certification techniques for learnt software components to ensure safety and adversarial robustness of their decisions, including discussion of the role played by Bayesian learning and causality.
+This lecture will describe progress in developing automated certification techniques for learnt software components to ensure the safety and adversarial robustness of their decisions, including a discussion of the role played by Bayesian learning and causality.

 Michael Littman